 Evangelist James Stewart understood repentance and faith far better than those today who claim that it is not necessary to preach repentance inasmuch as the word is not mentioned in the Gospel of John.

-QUESTION: You condemn “easy prayerism”; does that mean you believe salvation is complicated and that a sinner cannot simply trust Jesus Christ as His Saviour?
+QUESTION: You condemn “easy believism”; does that mean you believe salvation is complicated and that a sinner cannot simply trust Jesus Christ as His Saviour?

-ANSWER: We definitely do not believe salvation is complicated.
+We do not believe salvation is complicated.
 In my 1996 article on “Repentance and Lordship Salvation,” I stated:

 “I don't like the term ‘easy believism,’ because salvation IS easy and it IS received by believing” (David Cloud, “Repentance and Lordship Salvation,” O Timothy, Volume 13, Issue 7, 1996).